 If a student has transfer credits from another college, a re-evaluation of these credits by the Registrar will be necessary and could result in a change in the number of credits accepted for transfer.

-Withdrawal from Courses or from the College
+Withdrawal from Course or College

-A student has the privilege of withdrawing from any courses or from the College itself without academic penalty up to and including the final date for withdrawal indicated on the College calendar.
+Student withdrawals without academic penalty will be accepted up to and including the final date to withdraw as indicated on the Academic calendar.